Now that your drywall is installed, it’s time to mud and tape the drywall. This easy tutorial walks you through how to use drywall tape and mud.

 Raw drywall and joint compound needs to be primed before painting!
 Without primer, the drywall paper will absorb the paint differently than the joint compound and make your paint look splotchy.

-Also be aware that joint compound will absorb a lot of primer.
 I like this primer for walls because it’s pretty cheap but it does a great job.
 Plus, it cleans up with water.

 Tips and Tricks for Drywall Mudding